Henry Ware Lawton: Indian Wars

-On March 20, 1879, Lawton was promoted to the rank of captain in the regular army.
 In 1886, he was in command of B Troop, 4th Cavalry, at Fort Huachuca and was selected by Nelson Miles to lead the expedition that captured Geronimo.
 Stories abound as to who actually captured Geronimo, or to whom he surrendered.
 For Lawton's part, he was given orders to lead actions south of the U.S.-Mexico boundary where it was thought Geronimo and a small band of his followers would take refuge from U.S. authorities.
 Lawton was to pursue, subdue, and return Geronimo to the U.S., dead or alive.

 Lawton's official report dated September 9, 1886, sums up the actions of his unit and gives credit to a number of his troopers for their efforts.
 At the same time, in his typical fashion, Lawton takes no credit for himself.
 Geronimo himself gave credit to Lawton's tenacity for wearing the Apaches down with constant pursuit.
 Geronimo and his followers had little or no time to rest or stay in one place.
 Completely worn out, the little band of Apaches returned to the U.S. with Lawton and officially surrendered to General Nelson A. Miles on September 4, 1886.
-While debate continues as to whom Geronimo surrendered, it was rare that Native Americans rarely "surrendered" to junior officers.
-They usually surrendered to general officers or higher.
+While debate continues as to whom Geronimo surrendered, Native Americans rarely "surrendered" to junior officers.
+They usually surrendered to general officers.

 At various times after the campaign, Lawton was questioned by friends about the campaign.
 He remained tightlipped and stated that his unit simply pursued Geronimo and brought him back.

 On September 17, 1888, Lawton was promoted to major, inspector general of the Army.
 On February 12, 1889, he was promoted to lieutenant colonel, inspector general.
 His duties provided him with many opportunities to develop improvements in organization and equipment for the Army and he worked in this capacity for most of the time up until the Spanish–American War.